xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-13_multiplayer.md

  * Cancel add next player.
  * You should be at the game screen.
- * The player should be "leonard".
+ * "leonard" should be the current player.
- * The playing game should be "together" created by "leonard".
+ * Playing game should be "together" created by "leonard".

 And cycle back to leonard:

  * Go to Next player.
  <!-- SNAPSHOT status=200 -->
  * You should be at the game screen.
- * The player should be "leonard".
+ * "leonard" should be the current player.
- * The playing game should be "together" created by "leonard".
+ * Playing game should be "together" created by "leonard".